Articles of Association of the International Casting Directors Network (ICDN)

-The purpose of the association is the promotion and improvement of the job profile of “Casting Director” as well as the recognition of its creative aspect within the national and the international film, TV and new media industry.
-The association aims to define and implement consistent working structures and to align the conditions for Casting Directors worldwide as well as to work continually towards a generally recognised vocational training situation for the job profile.
+The purpose of the association is the promotion and improvement of the job profile of “Casting Director” as well as the recognition of its creative role within the national and the international film, TV and new media industry.
+The association aims to define and implement consistent working structures and to align the conditions for Casting Directors worldwide as well as to work continually towards a generally-recognised vocational training situation for the job profile.

 More specifically, the purpose of these Articles of Association shall be achieved by the following:

-- The association will prepare and establish authoritative quality standards for casting.
+- Preparing and establishing authoritative quality standards for casting.

-- The association provides a network for strengthening international contacts between casting directors, producers, directors, actors, agents and representatives of TV stations, streaming platforms, distributors and to the supervisory bodies.
+- Providing a network for strengthening international contacts between casting directors, producers, directors, actors, agents, studios, networks, streaming platforms, distributors and supervisory bodies.

-- To provide on a best endeavours basis mediation and conciliation for career-related conflicts of members of the association, provided an affected member applies for this.
+- Providing, on a best-endeavours basis, mediation and conciliation for career-related conflicts of members of the Association, provided an affected member applies for this.

-- Development and organisation of ICDN worldwide by means of marketing measures such as:
+- Developing and organising ICDN worldwide by means of marketing measures such as: